-By the sixth year of reconstructed prairie establishment, root C pool equilibrium was reached and prairies began making substantial annual contributions to the soil organic matter pool above 30 cm, although the fraction of organic matter that remained in the soil is unknown.
-This was indicated by the finding that the majority of prairie roots (75%) was found in this depth fraction, where mean residence time was measured to be 2.5-3 years.
+By the sixth year of reconstructed prairie establishment, root C pool equilibrium was reached and prairies began making substantial annual inputs to the soil organic matter pool above 30 cm, although the fraction of organic matter that remained in the soil is unknown.
+This was indicated by the finding that the majority of prairie roots (75%) was found in this depth fraction, where mean residence time was measured to be ~2 years.
 The prairie root C pool at 0-5 cm reached an equilibrium and began steady root turnover in the third year after establishment, as indicated by very low rates of accumulation, and was likely able to contribute material to the soil organic matter pool at this time.
 Other prairie restorations have also found soil organic matter accumulation to be most rapid closer to the soil surface (O’Brien et al. 2010, Omonode and Vyn 2006).

 Annual prairie root inputs were not measured below 30 cm, so turnover rates could not be calculated.
 However, continuous increases in the root pool at depth due to root growth and retention indicate that root tissue loss to the soil was very low during this time and the mean residence time of roots at depth may have greatly exceeded those closer to the surface.
 This means that at depth, not only was the root C pool substantially smaller than near the surface, but root material also became available to the soil much more slowly than near the surface.
 Indeed, DuPont et al. (2014) found intact prairie roots in the soil five years after conversion to annual wheat.

-Nitrogen fertilization of prairies led to a smaller root pool at every depth, with lower rates of accumulation, and lower C:N ratios.
+Nitrogen fertilization of prairies led to a smaller root pool at every depth, with lower rates of accumulation and lower C:N ratios.
 However, fertilization did not affect the time until root systems were fully established or the turnover rate of roots in the top 30 cm.
-Differences between fertilized and unfertilized prairie showed that the pattern of distribution was a function of nutrient availability and not a response to soil space conditions because fertilized prairie used half as much space as unfertilized prairie and still showed decreased accumulation above 30 cm over time.
+Differences between fertilized and unfertilized prairie showed that the pattern of root distribution was a function of nutrient availability and not a response to soil space conditions because fertilized prairie used half as much space as unfertilized prairie and still showed decreased accumulation above 30 cm over time.

 4.2 Quantity, distribution, and quality of root biomass differs in native perennial and non-native annual ecosystems

-It is possible that maize roots contributed more C to the soil than did prairie roots below a certain depth.
+It is possible that maize roots had greater C inputs to the soil than did prairie roots below a certain depth.
 Maize root C pools were much smaller than prairie root C pools, but faster turnover times and lower C:N ratios resulted in a greater proportion of the maize root C pool available for stabilization in the soil compared to the prairie root C pool.
 In the top 0-30 cm, the difference in mass between even the fertilized prairie and maize was too great to be overcome by faster turnover and greater carbon use efficiency, but the difference in root mass between the annual and perennial systems decreased with depth while the difference in C:N ratio increased and turnover times may have maintained the same relative relationship.
+Although we do not have measurements of distribution of soil C through the soil profile previous to cultivation, data from this experiment show that the pattern of soil C distribution is much more similar to the distribution of maize roots than the distribution of prairie roots (Fig. 1), demonstrating the importance of differing root systems in the development of the soil C profile.